lanzariel/LaTeXguidelines/README.md

 \end{equation}
 ```

-Remember that the numbering is done automatically.
+Numbering is done automatically.
 If you need a reference to an equation, **don't** read the equation number in the pdf and reference it as plain text, as in
 ```
 \begin{equation}
 equation_code
 \end{equation}
 from Equation (7) we conclude ...
 ```
-This is a problem: whenever you or some of your coworkers will add a numbered equation before the one you are referencing, the numbering will be shifted.
+This is a problem: whenever a numbered equation is added before the one you are referencing, the numbering will be shifted.
+Fixing it by hand would be tedious.

 Instead, label the equation with `\label{}` and call the label whenever you need a reference to the equation with `\eqref{}`.
 For example:
 ```